 Federal Reserve rate hikes can send shockwaves through stock markets and put many people to sleep.
 But just because the nitty-gritty of the country’s fiscal policy isn’t exciting to most does not mean we’re unaffected.
-For example, consumers will pay around $27.2 billion in extra interest charges in 2023 alone due to the Fed’s 425 basis points in rate hikes last year.
-In addition, if the Fed raises its target rate on February 1 as expected, it will cost consumers at least another $1.6 billion over the next 12 months.
+For example, consumers will pay around $36.7 billion in extra interest charges over the next 12 months due to the Fed’s 525 basis points in rate hikes between March 2022 and July 2023.
+In addition, if the Fed raises its target rate by 25 basis points on September 20 (7% probability), it will cost consumers another $1.75 billion over the next 12 months.
+That would bring the annual cost of the Fed’s recent rate hikes to a whopping $38 billion in total.

 Below, you can find everything you need to know about Federal Reserve interest rate increases.
-This includes the odds of a February 2023 rate hike as well as commentary on what that would mean for your wallet.
-WalletHub also conducted a nationally representative survey to gauge public sentiment about rising rates.
+This includes the odds of a September 2023 rate hike as well as commentary on what that would mean for your wallet.

 Fed Rate Hike Odds & Predictions

-All signs point to the Federal Reserve increasing its target rate by 25 basis points in February 2023.
+There is a 7% chance that the Federal Reserve will be increasing its target rate in September 2023.
 Below, you can see what the latest research and experts consulted by WalletHub say will happen.

 Fed Rate Hike Probability